eeddaann/ElastiCup/README.md

 It sets up elasticsearch and kibana docker containers which are ready for your analysis.

-When you deploy the stack, a python script downloads the current status (updates every minute!) and load it instently to elasticsearch!
+When you deploy the stack, a python script downloads the current status (updates every minute!) and load it instantly to elasticsearch!

 ## Getting Started